Good Day Gourmet: Sweet and smoky chipotle chili

 Try some sweet heat with this chili recipe from Vanessa.
 She's got a few different ways to customize it based your preference.

-The recipe is below; click here for a printable PDF.
+Watch the video and follow the recipe below; click here for a printable PDF.
 You can always find more over at www.foodshelikes.com.

 INGREDIENTS: